phalcon/documentation/docs/db-models-relationships.md

 ```

 ## Multiple Fields
-There are times, where relationships need to be defined on a combination of fields and not only one.
+There are times when relationships need to be defined on a combination of fields and not only one.
 Consider the following example:

 ```php
 <?php